tom-lord/uri_resolver/README.md

 * Ping the URI, and check for a response.
 * Try using `URI.parse` or `Net::HTTP.get`, and rescue if `Errno::ECONNREFUSED`?

-For "most" URIs a simple method like the above works fine.
+For *most* URIs a simple method like the above works fine.

 However, for many "obscure" websites, such as those registered in new GTLDs, you run into all sorts of trouble attempting this - especially when checking which URIs, out of a large list, resolve.
 For example, even a simple `ping` can *freeze*
-- which causes it to take ~20 seconds to check just one URI!!
+\- which causes it to take ~20 seconds to check just one URI!!

 This ruby gem attempts to optimise this check for URI resolution, by use of intelligent error handleing, and multithreaded (hence non-blocking) timeouts.